 (C) 2015, G. Forrest Cook, WB0RIO

 During reception of regular Morse code in the presence of significant noise, it is possible to confuse dots and dashes due to the noise blanking out the signal at critical points.
-A burst of noise in the middle of a dash can sound like two dits.
+A burst of noise in the middle of a dash can make it sound like two dits.
 By varying the pitch of dots and dashes, the person receiving the code has a better chance at differentiating the two code elements.
 This comes at the price of slightly higher signal bandwidth.
-If the frequency shift is kept small, the shifting signal should pass through most narrow receiving CW filters with no trouble.
+If the frequency shift is kept small, the FSCW signal should pass through most narrow receiver CW filters with no trouble.

 The frequency spacing is defined as the dot-dash offset in hertz, FSCW-25 specifies a dot signal that is 25 hertz higher than the dash signal.
 After trying a number of QSOs, the 25 Hz frequency shift seems "about right".
 Note that the perceived musical pitch difference between the dots and dashes will decrease as the two tones are shifted higher in frequency.
 This effect can be easily observed by tuning up and down while listening to an RTTY signal.

 Here are two mp3 audio files with example FSCW signals:

 It should be noted that two-tone Morse code was used by Ludwig Koch for teaching Morse code, and that it sped up the learning process considerably.
 See page 172 of The Art And Skill of Radio-Telegraphy by N0HFF for details.
 (Thanks to KB3IPY for the reference) Two-tone Morse code was apparently never transmitted over the air in that era, probably because it requires a specialized keyer instead of a normal straight key.